 - And Then There Were None: General John MacArthur's reputed crime was sending his wife's lover, who was one of his subordinates during World War 1, on a suicide mission in a ploy to get rid of him.
 He grows to regret his action years later.

-- In Altered Carbon episode "Fallen Angel", Kovacs is seduced by his trillionaire retainer Laurens Bancroft's wife Miriam and Coitus Ensues.
+- In Altered Carbon episode "Fallen Angel", Kovacs is seduced by his trillionaire retainer Laurens Bancroft's wife Miriam and they have sex.
 This creates tension in his relationship to Bancroft later in the series.

 - Californication: Hank Moody has sex with a drop-dead gorgeous black woman after meeting her on a plane ride before discovering that she's the main squeeze of gangster/rapper Samurai Apocalypse, who has hired/forced Hank to write the script for his new movie.
 This becomes a massive worry for Hank, who rightly fears that SA—who isn't averse to a High-Altitude Interrogation—will kill him, which he almost does when he finally finds out (Hank survives with a flesh wound).